PWA: Accessible Menu

 Accessible menu was originally an Ionic app available for Android and iOS.
 Thanks to the facilities that Ionic offers for the development of PWA, now it does not require downloading any App to enjoy the best menu of the day around you.

-Accessible menu is a webapp created with Ionic 2 for Android and iOS that allows you to know the day and menu menus of the bars and restaurants around you.
+Accessible menu is a webapp created with Ionic 2 for Android and iOS that allows you to know the day and menus of bars and restaurants around you.

-The first version is released at the beginning of 2017 although the idea began to be frapped much earlier when we saw the needs that the first users of Outbarriers had when they went out and did not have access to the offer because it was inaccessible for blind people.
+The first version is released at the beginning of 2017 although the idea began to carry out much earlier when we saw the needs that the first users of Outbarriers had when they went out and did not have access to the offer because it was inaccessible for blind people.

-Thanks to the evolution of the PWA we saw that if we carried the app towards this technology, its own accessibility would multiply, because now it does not require that any app be downloaded.
+Thanks to the evolution of the PWA we saw that if we took the app towards this technology, its own accessibility would multiply, because now it does not require any app to be downloaded.

-This app could be converted to PWA because the APIs that are needed are available in most mobile web browsers thanks to its advances with HTML5.
+This app could turn into a PWA because the APIs that are needed are available in most mobile web browsers thanks to its progress with HTML5.

 The main API requirements are access to the camera to easily upload the menu and geolocation, in order to display the menus of the day around the user.

 Although Ionic greatly facilitates the task of developing PWA, there have been some complications.